Go directly to product information

 Usage

-Paradise grains are delicious with lamb dishes, zucchini, potatoes and eggplant.
+Grains of paradise are delicious with lamb dishes, courgette, potatoes, and aubergine.

 Features:

-• 100% fruits of the Aframomum meleguetta (unpeeled)
+• 100% fruit of the Aframomum meleguetta (unpeeled)

 • origin: Cameroon